Click to view

 collaboration with Jennifer Kay

 Dandelion is a wearable that captures energy from wind and human movement.
 It is a structure of miniature windmills that embraces the wearer.
-It is fashion that creates an interface between nature, technology, and people.

 When walking or standing outside on a windy day, the windmills turn.
 Small individual power generating circuits transfer the rotational energy into usable voltage.
 In this prototype, the power generated turns on white LEDs, but the energy could be used to power mobile devices or stored for later use.